JunhongChen666/Tripadvisor-Scraper/README.md

 # Tripadvisor-Scraper
 Scrap acctractions from Tripadvisor using Beautiful Soup.
+Prepare training data for implementing a near real-time recommendations with Amazon Personalize.
 ## Attraction types
 - Points of Interest & Landmarks
 - Museums